-- Teachers and TAs receive training and support in meeting the needs of disabled pupils, through RANS, speech therapy, Health Service and others as needed.
-The school has a commitment to inclusion of all pupils with special needs, and effort is made to remove barriers to learning and participation including the provision of aids and services. - All pupils participate in all activities, with modification where appropriate.
+Teachers and TAs receive training and support in meeting the needs of disabled pupils, through RANS, speech therapy, Health Service and others as needed.
+The school has a commitment to inclusion of all pupils with special needs, and effort is made to remove barriers to learning and participation.

+All pupils participate in all activities, with modification where appropriate.
 Staff recognise that some pupils need extra time or extra support to access the curriculum.
-Radio aids are used routinely for hearing impaired children.
+Radios and aids have been used routinely for hearing impaired children.
 Access to assistive technology is secured as needed.
 Staff are trained in the use of Clicker as needed.
-Provision is made to support pupils on school trips. - Building improvements have been made.
-All classrooms have blinds and carpets to assist children with hearing or visual impairments.
+Provision is made to support pupils on school trips.

+Building improvements have been made.
+All classrooms have blinds and carpets to assist children with hearing or visual impairment.
 Wheelchair lifts have been installed where possible: there is full wheelchair access around the school but sometimes a slightly longer route has to be taken.

-- All areas are well lit.
+All areas are well lit.
 External access has been improved with ramps whenever possible.
 An adult disabled toilet has been installed in the entrance foyer.
-A disabled toilet/medical room has been installed off the school hall. - We make reasonable adjustments to accommodate the needs of our learners including the provision of laptops, Ipads, Clicker software etc. - We obtain transcriptions of mental maths tests to read out loud to children with hearing impairment.
+A disabled toilet/medical room has been installed off the school hall.

+We obtain transcriptions of mental maths tests to read out loud to children with hearing impairment.
 Teaching materials are routinely enlarged for children with visual impairment.
-We are aware of other means of presenting information for prospective pupils who may have difficulty with standard forms of printed information. - We provide pencil grips, chubby pens, right handed scissors, coloured overlays, coloured paper, double grip/handle scissors, calming balls, chewy necklace, wobble cushions, egg timers, visual timetables, reading rulers, change font size, colour, and font, change backgrounds on smart boards, and computers, computer screen overlays.
+We are aware of other means of presenting information for prospective pupils who may have difficulty with standard forms of printed information.

-Our Aims and objectives (what we plan to do over the next three years)